emmasarge/gallery/TESTING.md

 User can securely purchase their item or save item to cart

 * Expected: Intuitive funnel to checkout
 * Testing: Logged in and out of account to see if my products would still be in cart, they were.
-Added multiple products, deleted products from cart
+Added multiple products, deleted products from cart.
 * Result: Functionality is successful

 **5. Admin and Store management**